 Andrew joined Watsi on November 5th, 2015.
-Seven years ago, Andrew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Andrew's most recent donation supported Norelien, a baby boy from Haiti, to fund surgery to drain excess fluid from his brain.
+Eight years ago, Andrew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Andrew's most recent donation supported Xander, a five-month-old baby with hydrocephalus from Haiti, to fund surgery to drain excess fluid from his brain.

 Andrew has funded healthcare for 94 patients in 12 countries.